 What is hazard insurance?

 Hazard insurance is the part of a homeowners policy that covers damage to your home’s structure from covered losses, such as fire, hail and vandalism.
-Hazard insurance is also commonly called “dwelling coverage.”
+Hazard insurance is also commonly called dwelling coverage.
 It generally covers damage or loss to the structure of your house, the other structures on your house and the other structures on your property.
 Other structures may be referred to as things such as a detached garage, fence or in-ground swimming pool.
-Non-structural items, such as furniture, electronics and clothing, are covered under a separate section of homeowners insurance policies, often referred to as “personal property insurance.”
+Non-structural items, such as furniture, electronics and clothing, are covered under a separate section of homeowners insurance policies, often referred to as personal property insurance.

-In addition to the hazards (better known as perils in the insurance world) mentioned above that impact your dwelling, every insurance company has a different list of approved natural disasters that qualify for hazard insurance coverage.
+In addition to the hazards (better known as perils in the insurance world) mentioned above that could impact your dwelling, every insurance company has a different list of approved natural disasters that qualify for hazard insurance coverage.
 Typically, hurricanes, tornadoes, blizzards, explosions, eruptions and other extreme weather events are listed as covered perils in a standard homeowners policy (although it is worth noting that hurricane coverage comes with a separate, larger deductible in states that are prone to those storms and that flooding caused by hurricanes is not covered in a home insurance policy).
 Suppose a covered hazard damages your home.
 In that case, you would need to file an insurance claim with your carrier and, if approved, you would get reimbursed for the repairs, minus the deductible.

 What does hazard insurance cover?